top of page

 Why Mushrooms Make the Perfect Stew Star

 Mushrooms are the heart of this stew, delivering a meaty texture and rich umami flavor.
-Varieties like portobello or button mushrooms soak up seasonings, making every bite burst with taste.
+Varieties like portobello or button mushrooms absorb seasonings, making every bite burst with flavor.
 Paired with potatoes for creaminess and spinach for a nutrient kick, this stew is both hearty and wholesome.
-For more ways to cook with mushrooms, explore Verdagarden’s collection of vegan recipes and gardening guides to grow your own ingredients.
+For more ways to cook with mushrooms, explore Verdagarden’s collection of vegan recipes and gardening guides to grow your ingredients.

 Ingredients for Your Vegan Mushroom Stew